 Also related to the pandemic, two-thirds of the respondents said that despite concerns of new COVID-19 variants in conjunction with lifted pandemic restrictions, they still saw demand increasing.
 The students said looking at the responses to COVID-19 questions, businesses seem to have an overall positive outlook.

 The students have been looking at this industry for nine semesters and said that craft beer continues to grow in popularity among residents and tourists.
+The fall 2021 report shows that the craft beer industry has contributed more to the economy as more breweries open or reopen during the pandemic.

 In previous semesters, the craft been industry confidence index has nearly finished with the highest degree of all categories, including a peak high of 94.57 in spring 2018.
 It reached its low at 63.05 in the fall of 2020, likely related to the pandemic’s impact and social distancing concerns.